getodk/central-frontend/CONTRIBUTING.md

 5. Download the new font, then copy the files (`icomoon.css`, `fonts/*`, `icomoon.json`) into their locations in the repository.
     * You will need to rename the files and update the paths in the CSS (`fonts/icomoon.ttf?...` becomes `/fonts/icomoon.ttf?...` with a beginning slash).
     * You will need to remove the second class selector in `icomoon.css` line 12 to just read: `[class^="icon-"] {`
-    * You will also need to prettify the JSON file.
+    * You will also need to prettify the JSON file to use two space indentation.
+You can use https://jsonformatter.org/json-pretty-print and choose 2 Tab Space.

 By following the steps above, you should minimize the diff.
 However, in the JSON file, you may still see changes for properties like `id`, `iconIdx`, `setId`, and `setIdx`.
 (I think these properties may change for the icons that were previously most recently added.)